adamse/grab-site/README.md

 nix-env -f https://github.com/NixOS/nixpkgs/archive/release-23.05.tar.gz -iA grab-site
 ```

-or, if you are using profiles (ie when you have flakes enabled):
+or, if you are using profiles, i.e., when you have flakes enabled:

 ```
 nix profile install nixpkgs/release-22.11#grab-site
 ```

-Install on another distribution lacking Python 3.7.x or 3.8.x
+### Install on another distribution
----

 After installing [uv](https://docs.astral.sh/uv/), you can run
 ```